ReaperOAK/KCAdashboard/CONTRIBUTING.md

 - Teacher leaderboard pages should use the same API endpoints as student leaderboard pages for consistency.
 - When adding a new teacher page, update `src/pages/teacher/docs.md` and the main `README.md`.

+- When adding or updating quiz editing features, ensure both admin and teacher editors are consistent and update documentation and routes accordingly.

+- When updating backend quiz permissions, ensure admin users can update any quiz, not just their own.
+See Quiz.php and update.php for logic.

 ## Error Handling & API Best Practices
 - When modifying backend endpoints, always add error handling and logging for diagnostics.
 - For frontend API calls, ensure duplicate requests are prevented and errors are handled gracefully in the UI.